1993 Atlantic hurricane season: Season summary

-The Atlantic hurricane season officially began on June 1, those activity began a day early with the development of Tropical Depression One on May 31.
+The Atlantic hurricane season officially began on June 1, thus activity began a day early with the development of Tropical Depression One on May 31.
 It was a below average season in which 10 tropical depressions formed.
 Eight of the depressions attained tropical storm status, and four of these attained hurricane status.
 In addition, one tropical cyclone eventually attained major hurricane status, which is below the 1981–2010 average of 2.7 per season.
 The low amount of activity is attributed to abnormally strong wind shear across the Atlantic basin.
 Only one hurricane and three tropical storms made landfall during the season; Tropical Depression One and Hurricane Emily also caused land impacts.
 However, the storm collectively caused 382 deaths and $322.3 million in damage.
 The last storm of the season, Tropical Depression Ten, became extratropical on September 30, two months before the official end of the season on November 30.

 Tropical cyclogenesis in the 1993 Atlantic hurricane season began with the development of Tropical Depression One on May 31.
 However, in the following two months, minimal activity occurred, with only one named storm, Arlene, in June.
-August was the most active month, with four tropical cyclones developing, including Tropical Storms Bret, Cindy, and Dennis, as well as Hurricane Emily.
-Although September is the climatological peak of hurricane season, only two systems formed that month, which were Hurricane Floyd and Gert.
-Thereafter, activity briefly halted until Hurricane Harvey developed in October.
-The final tropical cyclone, Tropical Depression Ten, became extratropical on September 30, two months before the official end of the season on November 30.
+August was the most active month, with four systems developing: Tropical Storms Bret, Cindy, and Dennis, as well as Hurricane Emily.
+September, normally the climatological peak of hurricane season, had only three named storms form: Hurricanes Floyd, Gert, and Harvey.
+The final Atlantic tropical cyclone of 1993, Tropical Depression Ten, became extratropical on September 30, two months before the official end of the season on November 30.

 Overall, the season's activity was reflected with an accumulated cyclone energy (ACE) rating of 39.
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 ACE is only calculated for full advisories on tropical systems at or exceeding 34 kn or tropical storm strength.
 Subtropical cyclones are excluded from the total.